uwmadisoncals/cals-main-plugins/types/readme.txt

 10. Bulk editing child content using Field Tables

 == Changelog ==

+= 2.3.2 =
+* An upgrade to the Installer component to prevent the notification about a possible upgrade to Types 3.0 for non-subscription users.

 = 2.3.1 =
 * Bring back the upgraded Installer in order to remedy upgrade issues for both subscription and non-subscription clients.